 HDDs are easier

-Data deletion is simple and straightforward with a hard disk drive.
-The mechanical arm is placed over the disk to rewrite the data that was originally stored on it, making the process easy and efficient.
+Deleting data is simple and straightforward with a hard disk drive.
+The mechanical arm is placed over the disk to rewrite the data that was originally stored on it.
+Thus, making the process easy and efficient.

 SSDs are somewhat more complicated